 Similarly, in example 2, the governing principle shifts to:

-The only reason people stay in relationships that do not meet their needs and wants is to feel hard done by.
+The only reason people stay in relationships that do not meet their needs and wants is because they want to feel hard done by.
 As soon is I shift my pronoun to “I,” I have created for myself the mindset to live my life as I choose.

-A new client has spent 7 years trying to act like her partner wanted.
+A new client has spent 7 years trying to act as her partner wanted her to.
 She told me that she thought that (Governing Premise) “If I give him what he wants, he’ll give me what I want.”
 They’ve broken up several times, and in each case, he says it’s because she’s too clingy.